Radiant Discovery: The Transformative Journey of X-ray Technology in Medicine and Science

 The Discovery and Evolution of X-ray Technology

-X-rays, a form of electromagnetic radiation, hold a pivotal place in the realms of science and medicine.
+X-rays, a form of electromagnetic radiation, hold a pivotal place in science and medicine.
 They were discovered in 1895 by Wilhelm Conrad Roentgen, a German physicist, who stumbled upon them while experimenting with cathode rays.
 This serendipitous discovery earned him the first Nobel Prize in Physics in 1901.
 X-rays are distinguished by their high energy and short wavelength, allowing them to penetrate most substances and are instrumental in various applications.

 In medicine, X-rays revolutionised diagnostics and treatment.
 They provided an unprecedented non-invasive means to peer inside the human body, revealing the internal structure of bones and soft tissues with the introduction of contrast agents.
 This capability transformed medical diagnosis, making it possible to accurately diagnose and treat conditions without the need for exploratory surgery.